OOF2: The Manual

 If the change in energy or the acceptance rate gets too small, the

-annealing process is not being effective at improving the Skeleton
+annealing process is not being effective at improving the Skeleton.

 Using ConditionalIteration as

-parameter can stop the process
+the iteration parameter can stop the process

 when it becomes ineffective.

-Figure 6.60 shows a Skeleton
+Figure 6.60 shows a Skeleton that has been

 refined once.
 Figure 6.61 shows the same skeleton after snapping nodes to the